 But each length can present certain advantages and challenges, too.
 Next, I’ll go over my tips for each length.

 “Very short” haircuts are either clean around your ear or barely cover your ears.
 Pixies, lixies, and ultra-short bobs are good examples.

-If you’re a thick-haired curly girl, this length can be a lot of fun.
+If you’re a thick-haired, curly girl, this length can be fun.
 You can show off your personality by styling the top without fussing over controlling the sides.

 This length is excellent for thick-haired women of any hair type, though.
 Having so much hair gives you tons of personalization options.
 You can get punky with designs shaved in the sides or even shave a side shorter than the rest.

 You can try a bob that skims your cheekbones or a pixie with a swoopy bang for something more polished.
-Styling doesn’t take long since you don’t do much with the sides, besides wetting them down and combing.
+Styling takes little time since you don’t do much with the sides besides wetting them down and combing.

 The one thing to consider is salon maintenance.
 Precision haircuts on thick hair tend to lose shape and sharpness faster than thin hair.